Many or all companies we feature compensate us. Compensation and editorial

 We compared Figure to several home equity companies, using hundreds of data points from company websites, public disclosures, customer reviews, and direct communication with company representatives.
 We weighted, scored, and combined each factor to produce a final editorial rating.
 This rating is expressed on a scale from 1 to 5, with 5 being the highest possible score.
 Our take is represented in our rating and best-for designation, recapped below.

-Best Overall HELOC
+Best Online HELOC

 Rates (APR)